grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 );
 ```

-Note that we have few places where we create `SilentAlarm`.
-Let's move creation of these objects into a separate method:
+Note that we have several places where we create `SilentAlarm`.
+Let's move the creation of these objects into a separate method:

 ```csharp
 public Alarm Calls(string number)